 Inside Out is committed to helping queer creators use their difference to make a difference.

-Inside Out supports various community initiatives like New Visions, Pitch, Please!, the RE
+Inside Out supports various community initiatives like New Visions, Pitch, Please!, the RE:Focus Fund, and in November 2018, Inside OUT launched an Online Resources Catalogue aimed at providing support for LGBTQ youth.

 Inside Out Toronto LGBT Film Festival